 Crossroads of Heritage and Hope

 While Pike Road has only existed as a municipality since 1997, the Pike Road community has flourished for more than 175 years.
 Beginning with the arrival of the Meriwether, Mathews and Marks families around 1815, people began settling and farming the area in the mid-nineteenth century.
 As more families moved in, more services were needed, and by the early twentieth century, a booming small town had grown up at the intersection of Pike Road and Meriwether Road.
 (Pike Road, of course, was so-called because one had to pay a toll, or pike, to travel on it.)
 The crossroads community was referred to as the Pike Road community because of its location on the heavily traveled highway.
 The main intersection was home to several businesses, including cotton gins, a hardware store, livestock auction, post office, general store and doctors’ offices.
-Two of the buildings which once housed these early enterprises still stand near the original town center and across Pike Road from the first town hall.
+One of the buildings that once housed these early enterprises still stands near the original town center and across Pike Road from the first Town of Pike Road town hall.
+This same location is now home to the Pike Road Veterans Memorial and Pike Road Founders Station, which was constructed using bricks salvaged from another historic building, the Kirksey Store.

 The twentieth century brought continued population growth to Pike Road.
 While children’s education had been handled by individual families up to this point, the need for a consolidated public school was imminent.
 Within a few years, the people of the community had raised the money and procured the land for the schoolhouse, and the Pike Road Consolidated School opened in 1918.
 The school became a center for community activities and remained so until its close in 1970.